 INTERPERSONAL SKILLS

 From nursing school, most nurses are taught that interpersonal skills are some of the most important skills clinicians can have, right up there with clinical competence.
 Nurses are trained and expected to care, not just perform procedures, create plans, or implement orders.
 The interpersonal skills that a clinician develops when dealing with patients and their families as well the the other members of the healthcare team are very useful and highly portable into the Nursing Informatics field.
 This includes the ability to listen actively and with empathy, collaborate proactively, and negotiate assertively.
+If you are in the market for, our platform is your best choice!
+The largest shopping mall!

 PROJECT MANAGEMENT SKILLS